Government Shutdown Resources

 Which federal employees keep working during a government shutdown?

 When the government shuts down, federal agencies are required to classify their employees whose salaries have lapsed as either "excepted" or "not excepted."
 The employees classified as "excepted" work without pay during the shutdown.
 The employees classified as "not excepted" are put on unpaid furlough.
-Only federal employees whose salaries are funded by the following spending bills will be impacted:
+Only federal employees employed by the Department of Homeland Security will be impacted by this shutdown.

 I am a federal employee.
 Will I receive back pay for furloughed days?